Our international relations strategy

 Los Angeles, USA

 The Auckland-Los Angeles sister city relationship was signed in 1971 to coincide with Air New Zealand's inaugural service to Los Angeles.
-Since then we have partnered to drive tourism, trade, education, sport, culture and community initiatives.
+Since then we have partnered to drive tourism and investment, trade, education, sport, culture and community initiatives.

-Auckland's relationship with Los Angeles was lifted to another level in 2014 with the
+Auckland's relationship was strengthened in 2014 with the

 Tripartite Economic Alliance between Los Angeles, Guangzhou and Auckland.
-This alliance has significantly increased trilateral business, trade and investment flows, and conversations around sustainability and urban development.
+This alliance has resulted in increased trilateral business activity and, more recently, conversations around climate change and emergency preparedness.

 City of Los Angeles

-2019 will mark the 30th anniversary of the partner city relationship between Guangzhou and Auckland – Auckland’s longest-standing and most successful sub-national partnership in China.
+Guangzhou is a leading commercial city of China.
+2019 marked the 30th anniversary of the partner city relationship between Guangzhou and Auckland – Auckland’s longest-standing and most successful sub-national partnership in China.
 The relationship between the two cities has been significantly strengthened by the Tripartite Economic Alliance between Guangzhou, Auckland and Los Angeles.

 Education cooperation is a key feature of the partner city relationship between Ningbo and Auckland, which was signed in 1998.
 In 2013, the Ningbo-Auckland Educational Association was established to hold annual conferences for students and educators from both cities.